Infantry in the Middle Ages: Against cavalry

-Infantry versus infantry
+Against other infantry

 The essential elements of success in infantry combat were seen as good order and a tight formation, not impetus.
 During the Hundred Years' War, it was considered disadvantageous for infantry to be forced to attack.
 If infantry were forced to advance to the attack, it should be at a slow, steady pace and without turning.
 The actual mechanics of impact are not, however, fully understood.
 In his reconstruction of the infantry fight at Agincourt, John Keegan describes the French as running to contact over the final yards but the English stepping back to "wrong foot" them.
 The English gave back a "spear's length", leaving the two bodies spear fencing at a distance of 10–15 ft.
 This idea of a space between the battlelines in which combat takes place also features in some reconstructions of shield wall combat.
 Others see the clash of shield walls as involving the physical impact of one line with the other.

 While it was known for a poorly arrayed line to disintegrate on contact with the enemy, it was more usual for a static battle to ensue and last for some time.
 Combat was not constant, the two sides parting to rest and reorganise.
 This could happen several times during combat.
 When it wasn't possible, an infantry force could become compressed and disordered with disastrous consequences, as happened at Agincourt and Westrozebeke.

-The role of archery
+Role of archery

 The traditional role of archery on the medieval battlefield was to begin the action, advancing in front of the main body of the army, as occurred at the Battle of Hastings.
 This continued to be a standard tactic, particularly in the absence of enemy cavalry.
 The Swiss crossbowmen and handgunners of the 15th century were notable for their aggressive skirmishing in advance of the main army, as at Morat.
 To protect archers, particularly crossbowmen, against enemy archers, they were often deployed behind men with large shields, called pavises.
 This technique is first noted during the Crusades in the 12th century, for example at Jaffa, but was particularly common in Italy in the later Middle Ages.
 The crossbow began to replace the standard bow throughout Europe in the 12th century.
 In England and Wales, the longbow and in the Iberian Peninsula (Portugal and Spain) the recurved bow continued in use to the end of the period.
 Christian Spain owed the use of composite bows and mounted archery using Parthian shots to its long exposure to Islamic military techniques during the Reconquista.

 Later in the Middle Ages, massed archery techniques were developed.
 English and Welsh longbowmen in particular were famed for the volume and accuracy of their shooting, to which cavalry and poorly armoured infantry were particularly vulnerable.